decksplain/decksplain.github.io/Data/Games/cabo-rush.md

 round-time: 5 minutes
 ---

-Based on the original rules of Cabo but faster paced.
+Based on the original Cabo but faster paced.

 **Objective:** End the game with the **lowest score**